 Buddhism is a very divided religion without a strict and formulated dogma.
-Also, Buddhism religion is widespread in China, Japan, Sri Lanka, Korea, Mongolia, the Union of Myanmar, Thailand, and Vietnam.
+Also, Buddhism is widespread in China, Japan, Sri Lanka, Korea, Mongolia, the Union of Myanmar, Thailand, and Vietnam.

 Buddhism and Christianity are very different.
 While similarities can be found between Christianity, Judaism, Martyrdom, and Islam, it will be seen below that there are very few similarities between Christianity and Buddhism, with predominating differences between Buddhism and Christianity.

-Buddhism is the only religion whose founder declares himself neither God’s prophet nor his messenger and which rejects the idea of a God who is a Higher Being.
+Buddhism is the only religion whose founder declares himself neither God’s prophet nor his messenger and rejects the idea of a God who is a Higher Being.